sumit08kumar/Learn-Basic-Machine-Learning-For-Data-Science/README.md

+# Use NBViewer to read the file or JupyterFile

 # Learn Basic Machine Learning for Data Science

 Welcome to the "Learn Basic Machine Learning for Data Science" repository!
 This guide is designed to help you get started with the fundamentals of machine learning and its applications in data science.
 Whether you're a beginner or someone looking to refresh their knowledge, this repository aims to provide a comprehensive and hands-on introduction to the world of machine learning.